lossendae/vue-avatar/README.md

 ]
 ```

-You can see the component in action [this codesandbox](https://codesandbox.io/s/pk4nvqr0kq)
+You can see the component in action in [this codesandbox](https://codesandbox.io/s/pk4nvqr0kq)

 ## Development